 Best Time to Visit Austria

-Austria is stunning in summer, as the green valleys bloom in wildflowers and the picture-perfect, clear views over the Alps are a photographer's dream.
+The birthplace of Mozart and a prime destination for mountain lovers, Austria is stunning in summer, as the green valleys bloom in wildflowers and the picture-perfect, clear views over the Alps are a photographer's dream.
+Hikers will also appreciate the season.
 For most tourists, summer is the best time to visit Austria.

 Winter is also a wonderful time to go to Austria, starting in December with the Christmas markets and ending in late February as the ski season starts to slow down.
 In winter, mountain villages and snowcapped mountains are a magical sight, even if you're not there for Austria's world-class ski resorts.
 Austrian cities are equally stunning – a mix of glorious architecture and gourmet cuisine that will please everyone.

 No matter when you're visiting, Austria won't disappoint - but some months are particularly stunning and worth a trip.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.